jkendall327/dotnet-explanations/csharp/interfaces.md

 }
 ```

 All of these `Loader` classes have done the same thing - get user information.
 They did this in different ways, but in our `ChangeUsername` method, we don't care about how the service got the information - we just want the information.

 We need a way to express what we want out code to do (get a user's details) without specifying how it's done (database, filesystem, carrier pigeon).
-If we can do this, it means we won't need to update `ChangeUsername` in the future if we come up with another way of completing this task.
+This means we wouldn't need to update `ChangeUsername` if we come up with another way of completing this task.

 This is what interfaces do.